Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 ### Decentralized Exchanges

+Decentralized exchanges (DEX) poised to overtake centralized exchanges (CEX) in the coming years.

 ### P2P Lending and Borrowing

 By 2022, the global peer-to-peer lending market is estimated to increase by almost 52% per year, reaching the US $460 billion in value.
 This is according to the 2017 report of Allied Market Research.